HiteshMittal07/CryptoCash/README.md

 The system involves two contracts: the main contract and individual note contracts.

 1. **Main Contract**: Handles depositing funds and creating note contracts.
 2. **Note Contract**: Created for each crypto note, holds deposited amount and allows redemption.
+Requires a PIN for withdrawal.

 ## Workflow

 1. **Deposit Funds**: Users deposit crypto into the main contract.
-2. **Create Note**: Specify an amount and create a note.
-This action deploys a new note contract with the specified amount.
+2. **Create Note**: Specify an amount and a PIN, then create a note.
+This action deploys a new note contract with the specified amount and PIN.
 3. **Crypto Note Creation**:

-    - A new note contract is created with a constructor that holds the deposited amount.
+    - A new note contract is created with a constructor that holds the deposited amount and PIN.
-    - The note contract contains a `withdraw` function that allows redemption of the deposited amount.
+    - The note contract contains a `withdraw` function that requires the PIN for redemption.

-4. **Generate QR Code**: Users can download a QR code containing the note contract's address.
+4. **Generate QR Code**: Users can download a QR code containing the note contract's address and PIN.
 5. **Redeem Crypto Note**:

-    - Scan the QR code or input the contract address manually.
+    - Scan the QR code or input the contract address and PIN manually.
     - Decoding the contract address to retrieve the contract instance and ABI.
     - Creating a contract instance using the ABI and contract address.
-    - Call the `withdraw` function from the contract instance to redeem the funds.
+    - Call the `withdraw` function from the contract instance, providing the PIN to redeem the funds.

 ## Code Example